 Testing your site’s performance

-Before going any further to the Magento performance checklist we prepared for you below, take a quick test to find out how fast your Magento store is loading right now.
-It is useful to see how you managed to make your Magento site more responsive, based on the techniques you’ll learn about in this Magento performance guide.
+Before going any further to the Magento performance checklist, we prepared for you below, hold on a minute.
+Let’s take a quick test to find out how fast your Magento store is loading right now.
+It is useful to see how you managed to make your Magento site more responsive.
+You will know this based on the techniques you’ll learn about in this Magento performance guide.

-To test your site you can either use simple straightforward online tools, or opt for more complex one, like the Magento Profiler.
+You need a Magento performance toolkit to test your site.
+You can either use simple online tools or opt for more complex ones, like the Magento Profiler.

-When it comes to online tools, here are a few that we recommend in checking your site’s speed and overall optimization:
+When it comes to online tools, here are a few recommendations to check your site’s speed and Magento performance optimization:

 These online apps typically give you a score and a range of recommendations on where you can make improvements.
 While definitely good for a quick first check, they won’t be able to see beyond the frontend of your site.
 That means if your site is having performance issues, especially due to high loading times, these tools won’t show you exactly where the problem is.

-This is why Magento comes built in with an internal Profiler, allowing you to delve deeper once you found out about the issue.
+This is why Magento comes built-in with an internal Profiler.
+It allows you to delve deeper once you found out about the issue.

 Troubleshooting performance issues using Magento Profiler

-To identify your Magento performance issues you can use Magento Profiler to assist you in finding out which specific processes use too much of your resources, such as database queries generated by your customer’s activity on your Magento store.
+To identify your Magento performance issues, you can use Magento Profiler.
+It will assist you in finding out which specific processes use too much of your resources.
+This could be database queries generated by customer activity on your Magento store.

 Before you begin

 Also, you will want to check if there are any database related issues that might slow down your website.
 To do this, login into MySQL and run “show processlist” to browse all the slow pages of your website.
-When a query stays on the screen for too long, you’ll know you have a database performance issue and you go ahead should solve this first, before going further to enabling Magento Profiler and see what other processes may cause your store to run slow.
+When a query stays on the screen for too long, you’ll know you have a database performance issue.
+Go ahead and solve this first before going further to enabling Magento Profiler.
+See what other processes may cause your store to run slow.

 Magento Profiler’s Purpose and Use

-Magento comes with a handy solution to help your troubleshoot your Magento performance related issues and figure out precisely what processes overloads the activity on your website.
+Magento comes with a Magento performance toolkit.
+It helps you troubleshoot your Magento performance-related issues.
+You can figure out precisely what processes overloads the activity on your website.

-By activating Magento Profiler you or your developer team can examine the code relevant to server processes and loading time to help you diagnose the technical problems your site is facing.
-For instance, you can benefit from the Profiler’s assistance to decide if an extension you installed is generating some issues related to your store’s performance.
+By activating Magento Profiler, you or your developer team can examine the code relevant to server processes.
+You can also check loading time to help you diagnose the technical problems your site is facing.
+For instance, you can enjoy the Profiler’s assistance to decide if an extension you installed is generating some issues related to your store’s performance.

-Magento Profiler can help you decide what your priorities are and act accordingly to them to make your website run faster and ultimately to increase your sales performance.
+Magento Profiler can help you decide what your priorities are.
+Then, you will use them to make your website run faster and increase your sales performance.

 Magento Profiling – Who can do it and how?

-Note that it is not advisable to use Magento Profiler on live sites and also that you need a basic understanding of PHP and Magento to do it, else you should ask professional assistance from your Magento developer team.
+Note that it is not advisable to use Magento Profiler on live sites.
+You need a basic understanding of PHP and Magento to do it.
+Else you should get assistance for Magento performance optimization from your Magento developer team.